CprimeLearningLabs/terraform-aws-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 :question: What variations might you want to support?
 Should there be a default value for some parameters, and which parameters should be required?

-Create a file called variables.tf
+Create a file called `variables.tf`.

 For this lab, we will create variables for the following:
 -	Region